shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/urllib.parse.rst

    .. versionchanged:: 3.7
-      Moved from :rfc:`2396` to :rfc:`3986` for quoting URL strings. "~" is now included in the set of reserved characters.
+      Moved from :rfc:`2396` to :rfc:`3986` for quoting URL strings. "~" is now included in the set of unreserved characters.

    The optional *encoding* and *errors* parameters specify how to deal with non-ASCII characters, as accepted by the :meth:`str.encode` method.